Open Call

 Open Call: DAAS in Cairo

-The programme emerged from the fertile relationship and tensions between artistic research and pedagogy.
 Participants are asked to select a site as a source of knowledge and a foundation for their research inquiries and practical work.
-A site is understood as the anchor for reflection and action, and it can be a physical place like a building or your own living room, or it can be your own body or skin.
-What is important for the selection of the site is to feel grounded and knowledgeable.
-Examples for selecting a site can be found at the living room project.
+This site is understood as an anchor for reflection and action.
+It can be a physical place such as a building or a living room, or an immaterial one such as memory, the body, or skin.
+What is important in the selection of the site is to feel grounded and knowledgeable.
+Examples for selecting a site can be found in The Living Room project.

-After selecting the site, participants are encouraged to reflect on one or more concepts emerging from the chosen site to ground and test their theories within both the site and their own practice.
-The participants are invited to cultivate a constant oscillating movement between the tangible constraints of actual sites and to reflect on concepts that open up a critical understanding of the site.
-As an example, see how from the living room emerged the concept of “hospitality”.
+After selecting the site, participants are encouraged to reflect on one or more concepts emerging from it to ground and test their theories both within the site and in their own practice.
+The participants are invited to cultivate a constant oscillation between the tangible constraints of actual sites and the concepts that open up a critical understanding of them.
+For instance, from The Living Room emerged the concept of “hospitality.”

-This collective effort to conceptualize artistic practice-based research forms a “Collective Dictionary”, encompassing individual and shared terms that establish the theoretical framework for individual and collaborative actions.
+This collective effort to conceptualise artistic practice-based research forms a “Collective Dictionary,” encompassing individual and shared terms that establish the theoretical framework for individual and collaborative actions.
 This collective dictionary fosters a community where peers share diverse sites and concepts, nurturing each other’s research endeavours.

-The programme begins by sharing personal experiences, forming alliances, and fostering a communal space for mutual learning.
-Participants create a safe environment where they can share experiences, take risks, and be vulnerable without fear of exposure.
-This communal space is designed to allow for the expression of doubts and uncertainties, rather than presenting a series of polished projects and outcomes.
-They then respond to the program’s focus on connecting sites and concepts, allowing for critical reflection on their practice within social and political contexts.
-Therefore, the programme does not offer a preconceived knowledge but helps participants build their own individual and collective knowledge framework that gives meaning to actions and practices.
-At the end of the programme, participants will be equipped to contextualize their practice within a broader theoretical framework and articulate their practice in public.
+The programme begins by sharing their life journeys, forming alliances, and fostering a communal space for mutual learning.
+Participants create an environment where they can share experiences, take risks, and be vulnerable without fear of exposure.
+This communal space allows for the expression of doubts and uncertainties rather than a display of finished projects.
+Participants then respond to the programme’s focus on connecting sites and concepts, allowing for critical reflection on their practice within social and political contexts.
+The programme does not offer preconceived knowledge but helps participants build their own individual and collective frameworks that give meaning to actions and practices.
+At the end of the programme, participants will be equipped to contextualise their practice within a broader theoretical framework and articulate it in public.

-The programme unfolds throughout the year through three in-person sessions — Winter (January 13–19), Spring (March 30–April 5), and Fall (October 27–November 2) — sustained in between by online one-to-one and group conversations that keep dialogue alive across the year.
+The programme unfolds throughout the year through three in-person sessions: Spring 2026 (March 30–April 5), (September 2026), and (March 2027), sustained in between by online one-to-one and group conversations that keep dialogue alive across the year.

-Two of the sessions will take place in Cairo, while the third will be a public one-week gathering in Sharjah, hosted in collaboration with the Sharjah Architecture Triennial (SAT).
+Two of the sessions will take place in Cairo hosted by Ard International, while the third will be a public one-week gathering in Sharjah, hosted in collaboration with the Sharjah Architecture Triennial (SAT).
 The Sharjah gathering brings together participants from all DAAS cohorts, advisory board members, and friends of the programme.

 During these sessions, participants will engage in conversations, site visits, collective practices, walks, and communal meals.
 Attendance at all three in-person sessions is mandatory, requiring participants to fully immerse themselves and suspend other activities for the duration of the week-long programme.

-The Winter session in Cairo focuses on participants sharing their personal journeys in conversation, creating a space for vulnerability, mutual recognition, and the weaving together of individual trajectories into a collective process.
+The Spring session in Cairo focuses on participants sharing their personal journeys in conversation, creating a space for vulnerability, mutual recognition, and the weaving together of individual trajectories into a collective process.

-The Fall session in Sharjah functions as a reunion for all DAAS participants across years, bringing together those in the current cohort with those who came before.
+The fall session in Sharjah functions as a reunion for all DAAS participants across years, bringing together current and previous cohorts.
 It is structured as a public gathering, a week of collective conversations in which the vocabulary of DAAS is placed into dialogue with wider communities, extending the resonance of the programme.

 – Letter of Interest (1–3 pages)

-Master’s degree in a relevant field of study or prior learning (equivalent professional experience).
-The programme encourages applicants who do not hold a formal master’s degree to apply by demonstrating equivalent professional experience.
-The programme aspires to develop an equalitarian and diverse research environment.
+A Master’s degree in a relevant field of study or equivalent prior learning (professional experience).
+DAAS in Sharjah–Cairo encourages applicants who do not hold a formal Master’s degree to apply by demonstrating equivalent experience.
+The programme aspires to foster an egalitarian and diverse research environment.

 Contact